Skip to main content

 Obligatory trader participation: Even if traders are not willing to participate in ADR procedures, they may be obliged to pay the procedural fee.
 In addition, ADR bodies will propose a solution, even if traders do not give a statement.

-Outcome: ADR bodies suggest solutions.
+Outcome: ADR bodies propose solutions.
 These proposals become binding on consumers and traders only if both parties accept them.
-If the trader does not accept the proposal in favour of the consumer, the consumer is entitled to assistance in bringing the case to court.
-This includes a refund for the court fees if those are not covered by an insurance.
+If the trader does not accept the proposal in favour of the consumer, the consumer can get assistance by the ADR body in bringing the case to court in the first instance.

-If no solution is found at the Complaints Resolution Centre, the consumer can forward the complaint to the Danish Consumer Complaints Board within 30 days.
-Consumers have to pay another fee to start this procedure.
+If no solution is found at the Complaints Resolution Centre, the consumer can forward the complaint to the Danish Consumer Complaints Board.
+Consumers have to pay another fee of 400 DKK to start this procedure.
+This fee is refunded to consumers if they win the case.
 The decision issued by the Danish Consumer Complaints Board is enforceable unless it is contested by the trader within 30 days.

 ADR bodies can reject complaints if consumers have been passive for too long since the last correspondence with the trader.
 This is usually assessed case-by-case.